urbit/UIPs/UIPS/UIP-userperms.md

 Requesting permissions ahead-of-time improves both developer and user ergonomics: the developer never has to check permission status, and the user does not need to be prompted for those permissions after installing the app.
 Requesting permissions dynamically grants users meaningful control over the behavior of the software they run, in practice letting them en- or disable features according to their level of trust in the software.

+### Spider and Khan

+Spider implements a "userspace within userspace".
+As such, if it wants to restrict the capabilities of the threads it runs, it itself should be responsible for doing so.
+Restricting by the thread's caller rather than the thread provider (source desk) prevents escalations and remain possible for inline threads.

 ## Backwards Compatibility